-TPB Activities to Address MAP-21 Requirements
+TPB Activities to Address FAST Act Requirements

-At the time of this Plan's release, the FHWA together with the FTA are in the process of translating the MAP-21 legislation into regulations that define what states, local governments, MPOs, and other entities must do to comply with the law.
-The TPB is monitoring the federal government's periodic releases of MAP-21 notices of proposed rule makings (NPRM), reviewing their contents, identifying the requirements within them that are relevant to MPOs, and developing preliminary plans and processes to address them.
-While the freight performance management NPRM has not yet been released, it is likely to require the TPB to develop and track freight performance measures and possibly set freight performance targets.
+At the time of this Plan's release, the FHWA together with the FTA are in the process of translating the MAP-21 legislation (also supported by the FAST Act) into regulations that define what states, local governments, MPOs, and other entities must do to comply with the law.
+The TPB is monitoring the federal government's periodic releases of MAP-21/FAST Act notices of proposed and final rule makings, reviewing their contents, identifying the requirements within them that are relevant to MPOs, and developing preliminary plans and processes to address them.
+The recently released freight performance management proposed rule requires states and MPOs such as the TPB to develop and track freight performance measures and set freight performance targets.
 Complying with these requirements will require close coordination with DDOT, VDOT, and MDOT.
 Key freight performance management personnel within each of these organizations have been identified and preliminary meetings to discuss their various performance management approaches, including data sources and methodologies, have been scheduled.
-Further TPB actions related to MAP-21 will be developed as additional NPRMs are released.
+Further TPB actions related to the FAST Act will be developed as additional proposed rules, final rules, and guidance are released.